anandsimmy/Blocker-Dapp/README.md

 prescribed smart contract is contracts/migrantcontract.sol

-This smart contract is made between employer and labourer and its deployed on an Ethereum blockchain
+This smart contract is made between an employer and labourers.
+And then its deployed on an Ethereum blockchain

 Its tested using an online solidity compiler